jbrucker/guessing-game/README.md

 ![FXML UI](images/fxml-ui.png)

 The figure shows the name of each component, which is also its "id" used by JavaFX (the "fx:id").
-The layout is saved in an FXML file, a variety of XML that JavaFX processes to create the UI.
+The layout is saved in an FXML file, a kind of XML that JavaFX processes to create the UI.

 The components are just Labels, Buttons, and one TextField arranged using a GridLayout, and created in SceneBuilder.